castorini/pyserini/docs/experiments-msmarco-v2-unicoil-tilde-expansion.md

 This pre-built index was created with the above command, but with the addition of the `-optimize` option to merge index segments.

 ## Retrieval
+> If you want to save time and skip the indexing step, you can use our prebuilt index by set `--index msmarco-v2-passage-unicoil-tilde` in the following commands.

 We can now run retrieval: